Audi A6: Body styles

+In some specific European markets (like France) facelift models (2016 and onwards) received never before offered 1.8 TFSI (190 PS) petrol engine.
+Models paired with 7-speed automatic S tronic gearbox have an "ultra" tag added at the end of a name.

 A6L with 2.0 TFSI (180 PS) was sold as A6L TFSI in China.

 In the US, Canada, UK A6 Saloon with 3.0 TFSI Quattro (310 PS) replaced the A6 3.0 TFSI Quattro (300 PS).

 In the UK, A6 Avant with 3.0 TFSI Quattro (310 PS) replaced the A6 3.0 TFSI Quattro (300 PS).

 Engines

 For A6 3.0 TDI Quattro (245PS), the 580 N-m model replaced the 500 N-m model in the UK.

 Transmissions

 For A6 Saloon 3.0 TFSI Quattro (310 PS), 7-speed S-Tronic is used in the UK model, 8-speed Tiptronic is used in the US, Canada models.

 A6 3.0 TDI quattro (313 PS) was sold as A6 3.0 BiTDI quattro in the UK.

 Safety

 Marketing

 As part of the Audi A6 Avant launch in the UK, BBH London, Knucklehead, The Whitehouse, The Mill produced the 'Hummingbird' TV commercial, directed by Daniel Barber.
 The commercial premiered during the ITV1's coverage of the Rugby World Cup.
 The commercial was to imagine what a bird designed by Audi would look like and to reflect the car's ultra-lightweight technology.
 Johann Strauss's 'Open Road, Open Sky' was sung by legendary American baritone and automobile lover John Charles Thomas.
 In addition, 60 second and 30 versions of the ads were supported by press, print and radio campaigns, as well as a presence on the Daily Telegraph's iPad app.

 As part of Audi A6 launch in Taiwan, 2011 Audi Fashion Festival featured the theme of 'A6- The sum of Progress', including Shiatzy Chen, Kiki Huang, Robyn Hung and an artistic jewelry brand, Chen Chan.

 As part of 2013 Audi S6 sedan launch in the US market, 3 different versions of 'Prom' commercial were premiered during 2013 Super Bowl game.
 The 60-second ad, created by Venables Bell & Partners, features a teenage boy.
 Voters were to decide their favourite version of the commercial 24 hours on Friday before the Super Bowl game, with winning entry shown on Saturday at Audi's YouTube channel and during the actual game at CBS.

 As part of RS6 Avant launch, Audi Land of Quattro Alpen Tour 2013 featured RS6 Avant begins on September 23, travelling across twelve driving stages in 6 countries (Klagenfurt – the capital of Carinthia, Austria, Monaco).